yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 ## Image Retrieval
 Now with the feature vector of all images available, it's time to build a search function(s) to get similar images given an image input.
 I tried three approaches and compared the time taken in each method.
 The methods included:

-- a naive approach that computes the similarity score between the given image to every other image in the dataset and get the top-n images.
+**A naive approach** that computes the similarity score between the given image to every other image in the dataset and get the top-n images.
 <details>
 <summary>
 <i>naive query</i>